Related resources

 This program shows a basic model for interactive pages:

-to every element in the HTML that will act as
+add an id to every element in the HTML that will act as

 either an input or an output, and then use event handlers to